 Bill Shannon of Meridian, Idaho would purchase 6S384 in March of 1990.
 Eleven years later, in September of 2001 the car would move on to Thom Canon of Medford, Oregon, who would repaint the car in its original Wimbledon White with blue Le Mans stripes.
 Canon wouldn't have the car long as he would sell it to Robert Hartman of Genoa, Nevada in August of 2002 who would install a Detroit locker differential.
 Stu Hanssen of Santa Ynez, California became the next owner in May of 2009.

 Canepa would acquire the car from Hanssen in 2014, and set about dialing in the Shelby with new front brakes, wheel bearings, BF Goodrich TA tires, fuel pump, shifter assembly rebuild, u-joints and balancing the driveshaft.
 It took less than a month to find a new owner, who would keep the car for the past 3 years, covering only 740 miles.
 Now back at Canepa the GT350 has been thoroughly mechanically inspected and concours detailed, ready for the next enthusiast to enjoy this legendary pony car.

-The Shelby comes with a correct C4 automatic transmission, as does an original Ford 9 inch 3.50 open differential.
+The Shelby also comes with a correct C4 automatic transmission, and an original Ford 9 inch 3.50 open differential as spares.